- Animated Videos

 Strengthens reporting mechanism through IC awareness

-The Internal Committee recognizes that there could be a sense of discomfort, confusion or fear due to which one may not be able to voice the concerns to the accused directly.
-In such cases, they can reach out to the IC directly.
 Employees learn composition of Internal Committee, powers, timelines (90-day inquiry, 10-day report submission, 60-day action), conciliation vs inquiry, and how cases are handled fairly and confidentially thereby resulting in informed employees and smoother case handling.

 Supports workplace safety beyond office walls